 We can help you work out the best way to prove your ability to earn enough money for the Global Talent visa especially if you are a recent PhD graduate.

 How can Ajuria help you obtain a Global Talent visa?

-We will help you:
+We will help:

 - Prepare and lodge your expression of interest making sure we focus on all the factors that the Australian government is looking for.

 - Work with your nominator and referees to build the strongest supporting evidence possible for your case.

 - Gather evidence of your earning capacity in Australia.